kohlhofer/kohlhofer.com/src/content/generators.md

 All of the above came in handy and one point or the other.
 Non of them achieve anything I could not do already with an existing workflow.
 They just make it more convenient and quick (and fun).
 Along the same lines you can use something like [Gatsby.js](https://www.gatsbyjs.com) to build a site without ceding control to a platform like medium.
 And you can deploy it in seconds with [Netlify](https://www.netlify.com) without setting up or maintaining a secure server.
 You can experiment with advanced concepts like sentiment analysis in an afternoon or play with machine learning with a bare minimum of coding knowledge by using open source tools and open APIs.

 I once built web based chess interface around the [stockfish chess engine](https://stockfishchess.org) that allowed you to analyze games and would easily beat most grand masters.
 It took me only days as I simply combined 3 or 4 readily available open projects (to parse positions, to integrate command line tools, deploy to to a small cloud instance, etc..).
-My contributions was only in the wiring together of the pieces.
+My effort was mostly in the wiring together of the various pieces.
 I ultimately did not keep it around for long.

 Closing thoughts: